 The first two Center for Internet Security (CIS) Critical Security Controls are generating an inventory of authorized and unauthorized devices and software.
 While proactive organizations are starting to make progress on generating device inventories using a variety of tools, little traction has been made on generating software inventories for IoT and other embedded devices connected to networks.
 The reality is that the software running inside your devices is what attackers target, and without a comprehensive software inventory, it’s virtually impossible to understand your true exposure.

-The Finite State platform enables you to take control by inspecting every device and firmware update that comes into your network.
-This enables you to generate a comprehensive device and software inventory for everything on your network.
-Armed with that unprecedented level of transparency and network intelligence, you automatically, passively can understand your true risks and quickly detect and respond to attacks.
+The Finite State platform enables you to take control by analyzing every device and firmware update that comes into your network.
+You will be able to see a comprehensive view of the risk of each device firmware and update, including a comprehensive Software Bill of Materials (SBOM), known CVEs, configuration and device hardening information, open source licensing and compliance information, and remediation guidance.
+Armed with that unprecedented level of transparency and risk intelligence, you automatically, passively can understand your true risks and quickly detect and respond to attacks.
 Without this firmware-enabled approach, the problems articulated in the Bloomberg article will continue.

 As manufacturers start responding to calls for increased transparency from their users, security will improve, and this process will get easier.
 In the meantime, there are steps you can start taking now to minimize your risk.